0xRar/nextcord-bot-template/README.md

 <h1>
-a simple template nextcord bot, clone and get to work!
+a simple nextcord bot template, clone and get to work!
 </h1>